kli

 CRDT convergence

 Commutativity, idempotence, associativity.
 These three properties guarantee that distributed sessions always converge to the same state regardless of event ordering.
 G-Sets grow monotonically.
 OR-Sets support removal via tombstones.
 LWW-Registers break ties by timestamp.
 No locks.
-No coordination.
-Proven correct.
+No coordination protocol.
+Convergence follows from the algebra.

 Emergent topology

-The coalgebraic model makes stigmergy possible.
-Because state is behavior — not history — agents don't need to replay event logs to coordinate.
-They observe the current graph, read the traces left by predecessors, and adapt.
-CRDTs guarantee their concurrent writes converge.
-The quotient topology reveals structure they collectively build.
-Mathematics is the coordination protocol.
+Event sourcing makes this coordination possible.
+Agents replay the log, observe the current graph, read traces left by predecessors, and adapt.
+CRDTs guarantee concurrent writes converge.
+The quotient topology reveals structure agents collectively build.
+At a thousand tasks, these guarantees stop being academic.

 install